MC’s Admission And Scholarship Process Is Holistic

-1. Complete an application.
+1. Complete an application

-2. Send us your transcripts.
+2. Send us your transcripts

-Freshmen should request that their high school mail an official copy of all high school work completed to date to the Office of Admissions.
-Upon graduation, applicants must have a final transcript sent including the date of graduation, a signature by a school official, and an official seal.
-Transcripts may be sent electronically via the transcript services eScrip or Parchment or mailed directly to the Office of Admissions at Box 4026, Clinton, MS 39058.
+Students who applied to enter MC as an incoming freshman should request that their high school send an official in-progress transcript of all high school work completed to date to the Office of Admissions.
+A student copy of the transcript cannot be accepted for admissions purposes.
+Transcripts may be sent electronically from the high school via the transcript services eScrip or Parchment or mailed directly to the Office of Admissions at Box 4026, Clinton, MS 39058.

-3. Submit your test scores.
+3. Submit your test scores

-Send us your immunization certificate.
+Send us your immunization certificate

 Measles, Mumps, and Rubella (MMR) Immunization Certificate is required.
 One MMR immunization in the past ten years or two in a lifetime are required.
 This document can be faxed, emailed, or hand delivered to the Office of Admission.

 Note: If your degree is 100% online, you do not need to submit an immunization record.